 Harrogate Town 0 Tranmere Rovers 2: Sulphurites' winning run comes to an end

+Harrogate Town 0 Tranmere Rovers 2: 'Lessons to be learned' as Sulphurites' winning run comes to an end

 The pair both struck in the second half as the Wirral outfit also ended a run of 21 contests on the road without a clean sheet – the club’s longest sequence since December 2002.